Noobler28/sharkdle/README.md

 Contact me on discord if you find any bugs or misinformation: noobler_28

-If you need help, A list of sharks can be found in the repository
+If you need help, You can go to a https://noobler28.github.io/sharkdle/helper.html to narrow it down for you

 Made with javascript, html and css